0xProject/0x-docs/docs/tx-relay-api/api-references/get-tx-relay-v1-swap-quote.md

 ### Example Responses

-There are 3 possible types of the response: `metatransaction_v2`, `otc` and `metatransaction` (`metatransaction` would be deprecated in the future so it's recommended not to use it).
+There are 2 possible types of the response: `metatransaction_v2` and `otc`.

-Thus, please don’t assume particular shapes of `trade.eip712.types`, `trade.eip712.domain`, `trade.eip712.primaryType` and `trade.eip712.message` as they will change based on types returned, namely `metatransaction` , `metatransaction_v2` and `otc`.
+Thus, please don’t assume particular shapes of `trade.eip712.types`, `trade.eip712.domain`, `trade.eip712.primaryType` and `trade.eip712.message` as they will change based on types returned, namely `metatransaction_v2` and `otc`.
 More types might also be added in the future.

 Similarly for `approval.eip712.types`, `approval.eip712.domain`, `approval.eip712.primaryType` and `approval.eip712.message` as there are different types of gasless approval standards.

 **Note that:**
 - if returned type is `metatransaction_v2`, `feeToken` would be `sellToken`
 - if returned type is `otc`, `feeToken` would be `buyToken` if it's a `sell` and `sellToken` if it's a `buy`
-- if returned type is `metatransaction`, `feeToken` would be `buyToken`

 ### Liquidity Unavailable Response